 - Nominal damages are token damages awarded when a breach occurred, but no actual money loss to the non-breaching party was proven.

 - Liquidated damages are specific damages that were previously identified by the parties in the contract itself, in the event that the contract is breached.
 Liquidated damages should be a reasonable estimate of actual damages that might result from a breach.

 If damages are inadequate as a legal remedy, the non-breaching party may seek an alternative remedy called specific performance.
 Specific performance is best described as the breaching party's court-ordered performance of duty under the contract.
 Specific performance may be used as a remedy for breach of contract if the subject matter of the agreement is rare or unique, and damages would not suffice to place the non-breaching party in as good a position as they would have been had the breach not occurred.

 A non-breaching party may cancel the contract and sue for restitution if the non-breaching party has given a benefit to the breaching party.
 "Restitution" as a contract remedy means that the non-breaching party is put back in the position it was in prior to the breach, while "cancellation" of the contract voids the contract and relieves all parties of any obligation under the agreement.

-Get Professional Legal Help with a Breach of Contract Dispute
+Get a Free Legal Evaluation of Your Breach of Contract Dispute

 If you have been named in a breach of contract lawsuit or believe another party has failed to honor its contractual obligations to your company, quite a bit may be at stake.
-Before deciding how to proceed, it is advisable to consult with a small business attorney.
+Before deciding how to proceed, it is advisable to first consult with a small business attorney.
 Get a head start today with a free evaluation by an attorney near you.